ConsumerDataRight/mock-register/README.md

 The following technologies have been used to build the Mock Register:
 - The source code has been written in `C#` using the `.Net 6` framework.
-- The Identity Provider is implemented using `Identity Server 4`.
+- The Identity Provider is implemented using `.Net 6`.
 - The TLS and mTLS Gateways have been implemented using `Ocelot`.
 - The Repository utilises a `SQL` instance.